tomjn/lockr-wp/readme.txt

 == Changelog ==

+= 2.2 =
+*Any Secret Anywhere! - This is BIG.
+No more custom integrations, no more custom code necessary to use Lockr with the plugins already in your site.
+Lockr now seamlessly integrates with any plugin on your site like WooCommerce, Give, Mailchimp, Stripe etc. to keep your keys and passwords secure in Lockr’s FIPS 140-2 compliant key managers.
+Using Lockr’s new options override UI, you can now simply select any secret from any plugin that utilizes the option table (almost everyone does), even if that secret is buried in a serialized array.
+Within a few clicks you're on your way and your secrets are removed the options table, encrypted and stored in Lockr.
+With a completely seamless integration, keys remain available for settings forms but that secret (key, password, etc) is no longer in your database.
+Feel free to update the settings via the forms and our update hooks will ensure Lockr keeps up to date on the latest values.
+Decide you want to delete the plugin?
+Upon deleting the option from the options table, Lockr will also delete it so you're only storing the keys you need.
+As always, if you want a strong encryption key to override the one your plugin was storing in the database, just check the box on the form and we'll create a new, random 256-bit key to keep your data secure.

 = 2.1 =
 * Any site anywhere - Lockr now automates all of the setup and authentication, no matter where your site is located.
 Simply fill out the form when you first activate the plugin and we will create secure authentication credentials for you and place them into a secure folder on your server.
 Now setup for Lockr can be done in just a few clicks!